Kyle Carpenter: Military career

 The enemy initiated a daylight attack with hand grenades, one of which landed inside their sandbagged position.
 Without hesitation and with complete disregard for his own safety, Lance Corporal Carpenter moved toward the grenade in an attempt to shield his fellow Marine from the deadly blast.
 When the grenade detonated, his body absorbed the brunt of the blast, severely wounding him, but saving the life of his fellow Marine.

-Carpenter's jaw and right arm were shattered, and he lost his right eye and most of his teeth; he has undergone dozens of surgeries.
+Carpenter's jaw and right arm were shattered, he lost his right eye, most of his teeth and has undergone dozens of surgeries.

 In July 2013, he was medically retired as a Corporal.